Tampa Bay Rays

 But the coolest thing about the Cuesta is the patio outside, in an area where weather is often very nice, and a view of St. Petersburg that is boffo at dusk.
 If the game isn’t quite holding your attention, it’s a nice place to see a fine view.

-That’s a few things to check out at the Trop; be sure you’re getting the best deal on the best seats with this handy little guide.
+That’s a few things to check out at the Trop; there’s a lot more helpful advice on this page.

 Some Props For Tropicana Field